 Fifth Year Option

 The Fifth Year Option at Lasell College allows undergraduate students with high academic standing to earn both their undergraduate and graduate degrees in as little as five years.

 Students may qualify to pursue a Master of Education in Elementary Education (M.Ed Elementary), a Master of Education in Moderate Disabilities (M.Ed.
-Moderate Disabilities) a Master of Science in Communication (MSC), Master of Science in Management (MSM), or a Master of Science in Sport Management (MSSM) with approximately one additional year of study.
+Moderate Disabilities), a Master of Science in Communication (MSC), a Master of Science in Rehabilitation Science, a Master of Science in Management (MSM), or a Master of Science in Sport Management (MSSM) with approximately one additional year of study.